quiode/DARCH/README.md

 # Introduction

 This repository is meant to easily setup a new computer with my personal settings.
 It is meant to first cleanly install the [OS](https://archcraft.io/) and then directly run the script. **Sadly snapd has to be installed and the system restarted before the script can be run.**.
 It is meant to just cleanly install Arch Linux and then run the script.
-The script then installs the needed packages.
+The script then installs the needed packages. **After installation, input your cridentials in /etc/mopidy/mopidy.conf according to https://blog.deepjyoti30.dev/using-spotify-with-ncmpcpp-mopidy-linux**

 # Installation